 Choice 3: Abortion

 Abortion is the process of terminating a pregnancy.
 Depending on the age of the baby, there are different procedures available to you through medical or surgical abortions.
 Many women who choose abortion do so because they do not feel like there is any other option for their pregnancy.
-We encourage you to never make a decision out of fear, or because you feel forced to because of your situation or people around you!
+We encourage you to never decide out of fear, or because you feel forced to because of your situation or people around you!
 Before you choose, learn more about the options and resources that are available.
-For more information on abortion and the different procedures and the associated risks, check out these different topics about abortion:
+For more information on abortion and the different procedures and the associated risks, check out these various topics about abortion:

 - different abortion procedures